-To verify the immigration status of U.S. permanent residents and other eligible noncitizens, the Department collects Alien Registration Numbers (A-Numbers) on the FAFSA.
+To verify the immigration status of U.S. permanent residents and other eligible noncitizens, the Department collects A-Numbers on the FAFSA.
 (The Immigration and Naturalization Service assigns A-Numbers to all legal immigrants.)
 If the applicant indicates on the FAFSA that he or she is an eligible noncitizen and provides an A-Number, identifying information from the FAFSA is automatically sent to the Immigration and Naturalization Service for "Primary Confirmation."

-The results of the match are shown by a match flag in the FAA Information section of the output document, under the heading "INS" (on the ISIR) or "INS Match Flag" (on the SAR).
+The results of the match are shown by a match flag in the FAA information section of the output document, under the heading "INS" on the ISIR or "INS Match Flag" on the SAR.
 There will also be a comment about the results on the output document.

-Because all applications are matched with Social Security records, an application that is matched with Immigration records will also be matched with citizenship information from Social Security.
-Results from the INS match take precedence over any results from the Social Security citizenship match, so Social Security citizenship match flags wont' appear on the output document.
+Because all applications are matched with SSA records, an application that is matched with Immigration records will also be matched with citizenship information from the SSA.
+Results from the INS match take precedence over any results from the SSA match, so the latter's citizenship match flags won't appear on the output document.
 You should follow the usual procedures for resolving any Immigration and Naturalization Service match discrepancies.
 If a student leaves the citizenship question blank but provides an A-Number, the CPS will assume the applicant is an eligible noncitizen and will attempt to match the A-Number with Immigration and Naturalization records.
-If the student leaves both the citizenship question and A-Number blank, the CPS won't match with Immigration and Naturalization records.
-If the student isn't a citizen, the FAFSA will be rejected because the Social Security match will fail, and the student must submit a correction with the correct citizenship status and an A-Number if he or she is an eligible noncitizen.
+If the student leaves both the citizenship question and A-Number blank, the CPS won't match with Immigration and Naturalization record.
+The student must submit a correction with the citizenship status and A-Number if he is an eligible noncitizen.

-- ▼ Successful match.
+▼ Successful match.
 If the match confirms the student's immigration status, then the student can receive aid.
-The SAR or ISIR with the successful match results is documentation of the student's eligible status.
-Of course, if you have other information about the student's status that seems to contradict the successful match result, you must resolve the conflicting information before paying the student (see "Conflicting Information" in the Introduction to this publication). - ▼ Not enough information.
-If the student said he or she was an eligible noncitizen but didn't provide an A-Number, or the A-number was illegible or invalid, the match won't be attempted.
-Instead, the student will receive a comment explaining that there's a question about the A-Number, and directing the student to provide documentation of his or her eligibility to the school.
+The SAR and ISIR with the successful match results are documentation of the student's eligible status.
+Of course, if you have other information about the student's status that seems to contradict the successful match result, you must resolve the conflicting information before paying the student (see "Conflicting Information" in chapter 1).

+▼ Not enough information.
+If the student said he or she was an eligible noncitizen but didn't provide an A-Number, or the A-Number was illegible or invalid, the match won't be attempted.
+Instead, the student will receive a comment explaining that there's a question about the A-Number, and directing the student to provide documentation of his eligibility to the school.
 The student will need to submit a correction with the correct A-Number, so that the match can be conducted.
 You can't use Secondary Confirmation to confirm the student's status.

-Note that citizens of the Marshall Islands, the Federated States of Micronesia, and Palau will get the same comment because such students won't have A-Numbers to report.
-However, these students aren't required to provide proof of eligible noncitizen status (see "Citizens of the Freely Associated States").
+Citizens of the Marshall Islands, the Federated States of Micronesia, and Palau will get the same comment because such students won't have A-Numbers to report.
+However, these students aren't required to provide proof of eligible noncitizen status.

 ▼ Status not confirmed.
-If the match was conducted, but didn't confirm the student's status, you must resolve the discrepancy before paying the student.
-Although the student isn't automatically ineligible for SFA funds, you'll need to take additional steps to document the student's eligibility.
-This subsequent process is called Secondary Confirmation.
+If the match was conducted but didn't confirm the student's status, the discrepancy must be resolved before you pay the student.
+(First make sure that his alien registration number and date of birth are correct.)
+Although the student isn't automatically ineligible for FSA funds, his record will have to pass through a subsequent process called secondary confirmation.